ikko/sym/docs/readme_details/9_performance/index.md

 ```
 ## O(log n) Insert/Search when extended to use bisect-based insertion order

 While core relationship linking is O(1), the `Symbol` framework is designed to integrate with more advanced data structures for scenarios requiring ordered insertion and efficient searching within larger collections of symbols.
-Specifically, when extended with built-in modules like `symbol.builtins.index` &#40;which can leverage `AVLTree` or `RedBlackTree`&#41;, operations like ordered insertion and searching within a sorted collection of symbols can achieve O(log n) time complexity.
+Specifically, when extended with built-in modules like `symbol.builtins.index` &(which can leverage `AVLTree` or `RedBlackTree`&), operations like ordered insertion and searching within a sorted collection of symbols can achieve O(log n) time complexity.

 ### Mechanism
-- **`SymbolIndex`**: A specialized index &#40;likely within `symbol.builtins.index`&#41; that can maintain symbols in a sorted order.
+- **`SymbolIndex`**: A specialized index &(likely within `symbol.builtins.index`&) that can maintain symbols in a sorted order.
-- **Balanced Binary Search Trees &#40;e.g., AVL Tree, Red-Black Tree&#41;**: These data structures &#40;implemented in `symbol.builtins.avl_tree` and `symbol.builtins.red_black_tree`&#41; provide logarithmic time complexity for insertion, deletion, and search operations by maintaining a balanced tree structure.
+- **Balanced Binary Search Trees &(e.g., AVL Tree, Red-Black Tree&)**: These data structures &(implemented in `symbol.builtins.avl_tree` and `symbol.builtins.red_black_tree`&) provide logarithmic time complexity for insertion, deletion, and search operations by maintaining a balanced tree structure.

-### Code Example &#40;Conceptual with SymbolIndex&#41;
+### Code Example &(Conceptual with SymbolIndex&)
 ```python
 from symbol import Symbol
 from symbol.builtins.index import SymbolIndex